-Ceramic tile is actually artificial or man-made rock.
+Ceramic tile is hard because it's artificial or man-made rock.
 Any geologist will tell you that some rocks are far harder than others.
 The same is true for ceramic tile.

-Some tile, especially real porcelain tile, is very hard.
+Real porcelain tile is very hard.
 Porcelain tile almost always has a high silica content and the tile is dense.
 If the manufacturer fires it at a hotter temperature for longer in the kiln, the silica-rich clay gets almost as hard as granite.

 You might have tried to drill a hole in porcelain with the wrong drill bit and you were drilling far too fast.